LACMIP/emu/docs/_documentation/catalogue.md

 Project
 : A controlled vocabulary to group catalogue records by project.
-This is useful for tracking project headway, but not every specimen will need a value in this field.
 You can add values to this controlled vocabulary via the [Lookup Lists module]({{ site.baseurl }}/documentation/lookuplist/).
 Current vocabulary includes:
     - "EPICC" for Eastern Pacific Invertebrate Communities of the Cenozoic (TCN grant, 2015-2020)
     - "CSC" for Cretaceous Seas of California (CSBR grant, 2016-2019)
     - "Paleozoic" for ongoing (unfunded) digitization (2016-present)